Controvis

 Who We Are

-We are a community seeking to document and understand interesting human disagreements—facing head-on the fascinating but complex landscape of controversial topics.
+Controvis is a free site created by Dr. Thomas C. King, to map and understand complex debates.
+We are building a community seeking to document and understand interesting human disagreements—facing head-on the fascinating but complex landscape of controversial topics across history and cultures.

 What We Do